-A Remote-Directed “Virtual” Clinical Trial in Metastatic Breast Cancer to Determine Feasibility of Evaluating Patient Response to Immunotherapy using Spliceosome Mutational Markers (PRISMM)
+A Remote-Directed “Virtual” Clinical Trial in Metastatic Solid Tumors to Determine Feasibility of Evaluating Patient Response to Immunotherapy using Spliceosome Mutational Markers (PRISMM)

 Let’s Help Each Other

-Patient Response to Immunotherapy using Spliceosome Mutational Markers or PRISMM is a Johns Hopkins trial for patients with advanced breast cancer whose tumors have been sequenced and have a spliceosome mutation (SF3B1).
+Patient Response to Immunotherapy using Spliceosome Mutational Markers or PRISMM is a Johns Hopkins trial for patients with advanced cancers (i.e. metastatic or stage IV) whose tumors have been sequenced and have a spliceosome mutation (SF3B1, U2AF1 or SRSF2 ).
 Your participation may help you – while you help us study and treat cancers with rare mutations.
 This trial is registered at clinicaltrials.gov (NCT04447651).

 You volunteer.
 You send us your sequencing report, and permission to look at your records.